Request callback

 Submit your inquiry to speak to a Senior Lawyer

-Posted By , on August 3, 2018
+Posted By , on August 3, 2023

-What is automatic number plate recognition
+What is automatic number plate recognition (ANPR)?

-The ANPR system reads and processes number plates at a very high speed and triggers can be set to alert the police officer to various things.
 As ANPR is linked to both the police ‘COPS’ system and the RMS system the alerts available vary from system to system.
 The MDT is then programmed to emit a different sound for various results and the police can then choose whether or not to stop the vehicle.
-The effectiveness of ANPR was seen in 2016 when a highway patrol vehicle fitted with ANPR drove into the carpark of Windsor Police Station and unexpectedly the driver was alerted to the fact that two Police vehicles parked at the back of the station were in fact unregistered!

 What if I’m caught driving an unregistered vehicle?

 Registration labels were phased out in 2013.
-However with ANPR you are now much more likely to be caught if you are driving an unregistered vehicle.
+However, with ANPR you are now much more likely to be caught if you are driving an unregistered vehicle.
 Police no longer need to look for certain coloured registration labels to see if your registration has expired – they simply drive around and wait for the MDT to tell them your car is unregistered.

 The fines for driving an unregistered vehicle are now $659.
 If your car is unregistered it means you also don’t have third party insurance (a green slip) which is another $659.
 And in some instances, the police may also issue a fine for not paying road tax which is yet another $659 fine.
 You can drive an unregistered vehicle if you are driving directly to or from an authorised mechanic to obtain a pink or blue slip.
 Given the high likelihood that you may be pulled over we strongly recommend you book these appointments prior to leaving home so that it can be verified by the police and you can avoid over $1800 in infringement notices